splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

 #.
 Select :guilabel:`Create SLO`.
 #.
 Select the service or metric you want to use as the system health indicator for your SLO.

-    To use a service as a health indicator for your SLO, follow these steps:
+    To use a service as the health indicator for your SLO, follow these steps:

         .. list-table::
           :header-rows: 1